2025–26 EuroLeague Women

-The 2025–26 EuroLeague Women is the 68th edition of the premier European women's club basketball championship organized by FIBA, and the 29th edition since being rebranded from the FIBA Women's European Champions Cup to the EuroLeague Women.
-The season began on 18 September 2025 and will end on 19 April 2026 with the Final Six.
+The 2025–26 EuroLeague Women was the 68th edition of the premier European women's club basketball championship organized by FIBA, and the 29th edition since being rebranded from the FIBA Women's European Champions Cup to the EuroLeague Women.
+The season began on 18 September 2025 and ended on 19 April 2026 with the Final Six.

-This will be the second straight season under the new format.
+This edition was the second straight season under the new format.

-The winners of the EuroLeague Women automatically qualify for next season's edition and also qualify for the 2025 SuperCup.
+The winners of the EuroLeague Women automatically qualify for next season's edition and also qualify for the 2026 SuperCup.

 ZVVZ USK Praha are the defending champions, having won their second title last season.